bmcclannahan/NLP-Sentiment/README.md

 <img src="figs/wordclouds/wcloud_baseline1.png" width="700">

-#### Bi-grams embedding Based (aka Model1)
+#### Your Average Sentiment Network (aka AvgNet)

 <img src="figs/wordclouds/wcloud_model1.png" width="700">

-#### Convolutional Neural Network (CNN) Based (aka Model2)
+#### Convolutional Neural Network (CNN) Based (aka CNet)

 <img src="figs/wordclouds/wcloud_model2.png" width="700">

 NLP Models on Tweets Multi-class sentiment dataset
 ------------

-Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with 3 labels (Pleasant, UnPleasant, Neutral). **Since the Model1 gave one of the best results, so to avoid redundancy, we only trained and evaluated Model1 on Tweets dataset.** Following graphs show the Model1 training loss and training accuracy graphs first on Tweets dataset.
+Tweets dataset is a **multi-class (3-way) sentiment tweets dataset** with 3 labels (Pleasant, UnPleasant, Neutral). **Since the AvgNet gave one of the best results, so to avoid redundancy, we only trained and evaluated AvgNet on Tweets dataset.** Following graphs show the AvgNet training loss and training accuracy graphs first on Tweets dataset.

 <img src="figs/train_graphs/model1_train_tweets.png" width="700">

-#### Model1 again gives reasonable acurracy, precision, and recall values of 92.51%, 0.93 and 0.93 respectively.
-The code and other details for this Model1 are given in the notebook in the /notebooks/sentiment_prediction/Tweets_Dataset directory.
+#### AvgNet again gives reasonable acurracy, precision, and recall values of 92.51%, 0.93 and 0.93 respectively.
+The code and other details for this AvgNet are given in the notebook in the /notebooks/sentiment_prediction/Tweets_Dataset directory.

 **Word Cloud** for all three sentiment labels are shown below and also being compared with their ground truth in each of the below row.